dansasser/SIM-ONE/README.md

 ## **2. The Five Laws of Cognitive Governance**

-The philosophical core of the Sim-One framework is a set of five non-negotiable laws that ensure a governed, stable, and coherent intelligence.
+The philosophical core of the SIM-ONE framework is a set of five non-negotiable laws that ensure a governed, stable, and coherent intelligence.

 1.  **The Law of Structural Priority:** The framework must prioritize the integrity and logic of its own architecture above any single output it generates.
 2.  **The Law of Recursive Validation:** The framework must verify its own outputs against its inputs, its internal plan, and its ethical principles before releasing them.